codewithRahul01/Stock-Prediction-Multi-Ticker-General-Model/README.md

 - Add a small sample dataset or caching to speed up repeated runs in CI.

 ## Contact
-Created by codewithRahul01 — feel free to open an issue or pull request for suggestions, bug fixes, or feature requests.
+Created by codewithRahul01 contributor DivyanshiVats13
+ — feel free to open an issue or pull request for suggestions, bug fixes, or feature requests.